What land clearing involves

 Our process

-I come out and walk it with you first.
-I want to see what’s growing, how dense and how big it is, where the wet ground and the good trees are, and how I get equipment in and around the parcel.
+We come out and walk it with you first.
+We want to see what’s growing, how dense and how big it is, where the wet ground and the good trees are, and how we get equipment in and around the parcel.
 Then you get a clear, free estimate.

 When we clear, we work to your plan.
 Want a tree line left for privacy or a stand of pines kept?
 They stay.
 Want it opened up corner to corner?
 We do that.
 The material gets mulched on site where it’s suitable, and we leave the ground clean and the edges tidy.